moldham74/AussieCAS/index.md

   *  **[_Finance:_](https://moldham74.github.io/AussieCAS/finance.html)** There has been considerable effort, and success, in analyzing financial markets as a CAS.
 I provide some of the background and outline my work in the area;

-  *  **[_Sports:_](https://moldham74.github.io/AussieCAS/sports.html)** As sports analytics continues its meteoric growth, the availability of massive quanitities of data has enabled researchers to uncover the fact that certain sports may be CASs.
+  *  **[_Sports:_](https://moldham74.github.io/AussieCAS/sports.html)** As sports analytics continues its meteoric growth, the availability of massive quantities  of data has enabled researchers to uncover the fact that certain sports may be CASs.
 I highlight some of the papers and provide an outline to my soon to be released basketball agent-based model;

   *  **[_Military Applications:_](https://moldham74.github.io/AussieCAS/military.html)** ABM has made a meaningful contribution to the defense sector.
 Here I touch on the background and present my contribution to the field.